 Owing to its unique mandate, the ICRC implements an "all victims" approach aimed at protecting the life and dignity of victims of armed conflict and providing them with assistance.
-Within this approach, the ICRC acknowledges that women's experience of war is multifaceted (separation, loss of loved ones, loss of sources of livelihood and coping mechanisms, increased risks of sexual violence, greater responsibility for dependents, wounding, detention, even death) and often differs from that of men.
+Within this approach, the ICRC acknowledges that women's experience of armed conflict is multifaceted (separation, loss of loved ones, loss of sources of livelihood and coping mechanisms, increased risks of sexual violence, greater responsibility for dependents, wounding, detention, even death) and often differs from that of men.
 The ICRC approaches gender as a means of fostering a better understanding of the respective social and cultural roles of men and women (such as division of labour, productive and reproductive activities, access to and control over resources and benefits) and of the social and economic factors influencing them.
 It endeavours thereby to obtain a more sensitive and holistic grasp of women's roles, responsibilities and experiences, and therefore to provide a more adequate response to their needs in times of conflict.
+Understanding gender-related issues allows the ICRC to: identify who has assumed the roles of those who are absent (detained, missing, fighting, or killed); assess whether by assuming such roles they are in a situation of vulnerability; and support and build on their resilience and positive coping mechanisms through its protection and assistance programmes.
 In accordance with its principles of neutrality and impartiality, the ICRC does not claim to reform gender relations.

-Often, women and children are lumped together in the same category of vulnerability.
-Such hasty categorization overlooks the fact that women's needs, experiences and roles in armed conflicts and other situations of violence differ from those of children and that women often display remarkable strength, as evidenced by the part they play as combatants or agents for peace, or by the roles they assume in wartime to protect and support their families.
-The relevant question is not who is more vulnerable but rather who is vulnerable to what particular risks (which are context-related and depend on individual circumstances, resources and available coping mechanisms).
-Different groups face different factors of vulnerability and it is an oversimplification to see one gender as active (male combatants) and the other as passive (female victims).
+Often, women and children are placed in the same category of vulnerability.
+Such hasty categorization overlooks the fact that women's needs, experiences and roles in armed conflict and other situations of violence differ from those of children and that women often display remarkable strength, as evidenced by the part they play as combatants or agents for peace, or by the roles they assume in armed conflict to protect and support their families.
+The relevant question is not who is more vulnerable but rather

-The ICRC's main objective is therefore to ensure that the needs, situations and perspectives of women and girls are integrated into all activities and programmes, and that special programmes are developed when necessary to respond adequately to their specific social, medical, psychological, economic and protection needs.
+The ICRC's main objective is therefore to ensure that the needs, situations and perspectives of women and girls are integrated into all activities and programmes, and that programmes are developed when necessary specifically to respond adequately to their specific social, medical, psychological, economic and protection needs.2